iVishalr/cServe/doc/DOCUMENTATION.md

 `method_len` - Number of methods supported by the route.

 `route_dir` - Pass a folder name to this argument if you want to isolate the route to a certain directory in server's directory.
-If you want access to all files, pass NULL.
+If you want access to all files in server's directory, pass `/`.
 Note that this argument will be used only when you are working with custom functions.

 `*route_fn` - Pass your custom defined function to this argument. cServe will internally call this function to handle requests.